 The UW-Platteville advising team is ready and excited to help you reach your academic goals.
 Throughout your time with us, you can count on your advisor to assist you in navigating through your program while connecting you with the resources you will need to succeed.

-If you live near Platteville and are interested, distance education students may pay a segregated fee each semester to utilize campus services.
+If you live near Platteville and are interested, distance education students may pay a segregated fee each semester to utilize campus amenities.

 Once you’ve chosen your courses, you can register for courses.
 Your advisor will assist you with your course selection and will check with you each semester to ensure you meet the registration deadlines.

 If you need to drop a course, contact your advisor and follow the steps to drop a distance education course.

 All university email communications will be sent to your UW-Platteville email account.

 We want to help you earn your degree.
 Finances will provide you with more specific details about your costs and payment options.
 All students taking online will pay the same tuition regardless of their state residency.

 Ready to apply for graduation?
 Find information for your next steps to graduation.

 The UW-Platteville Karrmann Library is available to help you locate peer-reviewed articles and books to support your projects and papers.

 MINDS@UW is designed to store, index, distribute, and preserve the digital materials of the University of Wisconsin.